-- Adult escapement estimate: - Estimated spawning escapement for WR adults contributing to brood year (BY) 2021 is 10,269. - Redd distribution and fry emergence timing: - WR fry passage at RBDD is anticipated to be complete for BY 2021.
-Juvenile WR are estimated to be in the Delta and exiting as smolts. - Estimated juvenile WR passage at RBDD for 4/22/2022 is 572,393 fish, which represents 100.0% of historical passage. - Juvenile production: - https://www.fws.gov/redbluff/rbdd biweekly final.html \ - o \This link is temporarily down due to maintenance and will have a new website address soon. - Livingston Stone National Fish Hatchery releases: - See Table 4 - Distribution of natural WR: - o See Table 1 - Distribution of Livingston Stone National Fish Hatchery Sacramento River WR and Battle Creek WR: - A release of 123,975 BY 2021 WR occurred on 2/9/2022 and a release of 396,310 BY 2021 WR occurred on 3/2/2022 in the Sacramento River at Caldwell Park Boat Ramp.
+- Adult escapement estimate: - Estimated spawning escapement for WR adults contributing to brood year (BY) 2021 is 10,269. - Adults that will contribute to BY 2022 have mostly passed through the Delta system and are holding and spawning in the Keswick area. - Redd distribution and fry emergence timing: - WR fry passage at RBDD is anticipated to be complete for BY 2021.
+Juvenile WR are estimated to be in the Delta and exiting as smolts. - Estimated juvenile WR passage at RBDD for 5/20/2022 is 572,568 fish, which represents 100.0% of historical passage. - Juvenile production: - o Red Bluff Diversion Dam Juvenile Fish Monitoring | U.S. Fish & Wildlife Service (fws.gov) - This link is to the updated RBDD website where reports will be posted once they are fully 508 compliant. - Livingston Stone National Fish Hatchery releases: - See Table 4 - Distribution of natural WR: - See Table 1 - Distribution of Livingston Stone National Fish Hatchery Sacramento River WR and Battle Creek WR: - A release of 123,975 BY 2021 WR occurred on 2/9/2022 and a release of 396,310 BY 2021 WR occurred on 3/2/2022 in the Sacramento River at Caldwell Park Boat Ramp.
 A subset of 569 total fish were acoustically tagged and many of them have been detected at Butte City Bridge, downstream of the confluence at Tower Bridge in the Sacramento River, and Benicia Bridge.
-Due to the last detection observed at Benicia Bridge on 3/31/2022, SaMT has agreed that the hatchery WR have moved out of the upper Sacramento River and the majority have exited the Delta.
+Due to the last detection observed at Benicia Bridge on 3/31/2022, SaMT has agreed that the hatchery WR have moved out of the upper Sacramento River and have exited the Delta.
 The battery life in the acoustic tags are approximately 60 days, so it is more than likely that SaMT will not receive any more acoustic detections from either release.